Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 I start the testbenchfile with a shell-script that starts up gtkwave for the simulation where we can analyze the results.

-When analyzing the simulation results, it should be noted that we have selected a higher clock frequency in the testbench file.
-We therefore only need to look at the ticks.
-For the entire project, the clock frequency is set to 1 kHz, which means that 1 tick = 1 ms. Even though nanoseconds are now visible in gtkwave, this corresponds to milliseconds later on with the correct clock.
+When analyzing the simulation results, it should be noted that I have selected a higher clock frequency in the testbench file.
+Therefore I only need to look at the ticks.
+For the entire project, the clock frequency is set to 1 kHz, which means that 1 tick = 1 ms. Even though nanoseconds are now visible in gtkwave, this corresponds to milliseconds later on with the correct clock speed.

 If we look at the screenshot below we can see the behaviour of the module.
-At about t=15 ms the pushbutton signal gets HIGH, bounces a few times and gets low at about t=54 ms. We can see that this triggers the count_up to go high for 10 ms. This shows that the debouncing and the short press works like its supposed to be.
+At about t=15 ms the pushbutton signal gets HIGH, bounces a few times and gets low at about t=54 ms. We can see that this triggers the count_up to go HIGH for 10 ms. This shows that the debouncing and the short press works like its supposed to be.

 <img width="1845" height="328" alt="grafik" src="https://github.com/user-attachments/assets/ed472d7d-585b-4a8a-955d-8915012eb2f0" />

 The next screenshot shows a more zoomed out image of the same simulation.
-After the short press a long press is made that is about 2s long.
-After 1.5s the count down is triggerd and the output for the count_down gets high for 10ms.
+After the short press a long press is simulated that is about 2s long.
+After 1.5s the 'count down' is triggerd and the output for the count_down gets HIGH for 10ms.
 When the pushbutton is finally released, no additional count up or down is triggered.
 This shows that the module works extactly as intended.
 <img width="2362" height="274" alt="grafik" src="https://github.com/user-attachments/assets/f453d49f-5f32-400f-90e8-7a8f7db9820c" />

 ## Counter
-The counter module *counter_v2.v* two inputs - one for the *count_up* and one for the *count_down* signal of the previous module.
-Output of the module is a 7 bit counter value *counter_val_o*.
+The counter module *counter_v2.v* has two inputs - one for the *count_up* and one for the *count_down* signal of the previous module.
+Output of the module is a 7-bit counter value *counter_val_o*.
 As we want to display a 2-digit number which can be maximum 99, 7-Bits are enough as we can store 0-127 with it.
+The number of bits can be adjusted with the parameter **BW** so that this module can be used for other projects as well where a different counting range is needed.

 ```
 module counter_v2